 1) Eiffel Tower

 Named after engineer Gustave Eiffel, the tower is on the Champ de Mars in Paris, France.
-It’s the tallest structure and most-visited paid monument in the world.
+The Eiffel Tower is the tallest structure and the most-visited paid monument in the world.
 The tower has 3 levels.
 The 1st floor is about 57 metres high with a glass floor.
 The 2nd floor, 116 metres high is the last stop before the summit and here you can shop and dine.
 It has a bar and restaurant with unobstructed monument views.
 The top level’s upper platform known as the summit is an observation centre for tourists.
 Gustave Eiffel’s office recreation is on this floor.
 You can enjoy the view of Paris as you drink from the Champagne bar.
 Buy your tickets early to avoid long lines.

 2) Arc de Triomphe

 Having taken 30 years to build and starting on Napoleon’s birthday, it’s among the most famous commemorative monuments.
 It’s located in the middle of the Place Charles de Gaulle.
 The position of the Arc allows you to view it from anywhere close.
 However, you’ll need tickets to access certain areas like the rooftop.
 Being at the heart of the city, the rooftop gives you a magnificent view of Paris.
 The names of fallen soldiers are engraved inside the surface of the arch.
 Likewise, the tombs of the fallen soldiers are at the bottom.